-23. This Plea Agreement and Attachment A constitute the entire agreement between the United States and the defendant concerning the disposition of the criminal charge in this case.
-This Plea Agreement cannot be modified except in writing, signed by the United States and the defendant.

-24. The undersigned is authorized to enter into this Plea Agreement on behalf of the defendant as instructed by the President & Chief Executive Officer of the defendant, who in turn has been authorized to so act by a resolution of the Board of Directors of the defendant.
-A copy of such instruction is attached to, and incorporated by reference in, this Plea Agreement.

-25. The undersigned attorneys for the United States have been authorized by the Attorney General of the United States to enter this Plea Agreement on behalf of the United States.
+- 23. This Plea Agreement and Attachments A and B constitute the entire agreement between the United States and the defendant concerning the disposition of the criminal charge in this case.
+This Plea Agreement cannot be modified except in writing, signed by the United States and the defendant. - 24.
+The undersigned is authorized to enter this Plea Agreement on behalf of the defendant as evidenced by the Resolution of the Board of Directors of the defendant attached to, and incorporated by reference in, this Plea Agreement. - 25.
+The undersigned attorneys for the United States have been authorized by the Attorney General of the United States to enter this Plea Agreement on behalf of the United States.